zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Server and Networking Replacements and Upgrades {#server-and-networking-replacements-and-upgrades}

-* Servers running PX can be replaced by performing decommissioning of the server to safely remove them from the cluster
+* Servers running Portworx can be replaced by performing decommissioning of the server to safely remove them from the cluster
 * Ensure that all the volumes in the cluster are replicated before decommissioning the node so that the data is still available for the containers mounting the volumes after the node is decommisioned
-* Delete PX from the node by setting the PX/Enabled=remove [label](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes)
+* Delete Portworx from the node by setting the PX/Enabled=remove [label](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes)
 * Use `pxctl cluster delete` command to manually remove the node from the cluster
 * Follow the instructions in this page to [delete](/install-with-other/operate-and-maintain/scaling/scale-down) nodes in the cluster
 * Once the node is decommissioned, components like network adapters, storage adapters that need to be replaced can be replaced